 How To Configure the SQL Collector (version 22)

-Canary doesn’t like reading from production tables (for various reasons) so we use a queue table that contains rows ready to be processed.
+Canary does not like reading from production tables (for various reasons) so we use a queue table that contains rows ready to be processed.
 Once we process those rows we remove them from the table so that it is not endlessly growing.
 This table can either be populated with a trigger on another table that makes a “copy” of the data for us into our table, or you can have a SQL job that would periodically populate the table if triggers are not permitted.
-The collector is a WCF windows service that runs as Local System by default which likely would not have sufficient permissions to the SQL database.
+The collector is a WCF Windows service that runs as Local System by default which likely would not have sufficient permissions to the SQL database.
 Therefore, Canary prefers a SQL service account be supplied in the configuration to allow read/delete, or alternatively, the service needs configured to run as a service account that has the necessary permissions.

 SQL Server Setup